-The Town of Hilton Head Island provides nearly 60 miles of public path-ways and nature trails for the enjoyment of pedestrians and cyclists.
+The Town of Hilton Head Island provides nearly 60 miles of public pathways and nature trails for the enjoyment of pedestrians and bicyclists.

 Rules for the Road:

-- Please obey all traffic signals and pathway markings.
+- Bicyclists must obey all traffic signals and pathway markings.
 Stop signs must be obeyed for safety.
 Bicycles are vehicles and must obey SC traffic laws.

 - Never ride within the roadway against traffic.
 State law requires bicycles to drive like all other vehicles.